andresilva/emacs.d/README.md

 # emacs.d

 This is my personal Emacs config.
-I use this mainly on OS X with Yamamoto's Emacs mac port and also on Arch Linux.
+I use this mainly on OS X with GNU Emacs 24.5 and also on Arch Linux.

 This configuration is optimized for *my* use and therefore I wouldn't recommend it as it is to someone else, but it could however have some small gem that is useful to you.